ONSdigital/eq-concourse-peformance-testing/README.md

 ## Development Environments

 #### Prerequisites
-You must have a project with a *Google Container Registry (GCR)* already set up to be able to push built images.
+- An existing GCP project.
+- *Google Container Registry (GCR)* enabled for the GCP project.
-Set your registry in *variables.yaml* to `eu.gcr.io/<gcp_project_id>`.
+- Set the registry in *variables.yaml* to `eu.gcr.io/<gcp_project_id>`.
 The `gcp_project_id` should be the ID of the GCP project under which the container registry is hosted.
-Ensure in the GCR settings, the visibility is set to Public.
-To do this, you must first initialize a registry manually via the UI or run the docker build step which would fail the first time since it would be private.
+- Ensure the visibility of the GCR is set to Public.
+To do this, you must first initialize a registry manually via the UI or run the docker build step (which will fail on the first run due to not having initialized the registry).

 #### Scheduled pipeline triggers
 The first time you create a pipeline that depend on a time resource, you *will not* be able to trigger tasks that depend on these time resources because there will be no available versions of time resource.
 In our case, a version of this resource is only created at the time specified by the pipeline, for example, the benchmark-timed-schedule pipeline is initiated at 3 AM.